 b) If the first game can begin within 40 minutes, the playing time for that game shall be extended by one half of the duration of the delay and the start of the subsequent game shall be delayed by that same time.

 3.4 A game is forfeit if either team is not ready to play 15 minutes after the scheduled start time.

-3.5 In the event that after 7 complete innings the score is tied and there is sufficient time to start another inning, the International tie-breaker will be in effect.
-Starting in the top of the eighth inning, the batting team starts with a base-runner on second base, which is the player who is the last available to bat (in other words, the batter who last took their position in the batter's box; regardless whether they were the last out or another runner was put out).
+3.5 In the event that after 7 complete innings the score is tied and there is sufficient time to start another inning, the OBA tie-breaker will be in effect.
+Starting in the top of the eighth inning, the batting team starts with base-runners on first and second base, which are the last two players available to bat (in other words, the batters who last took the last two positions in the batter's box; regardless of whether they were the last outs of the prior inning).

 THIS DOES NOT INCLUDE PLAYOFF GAMES - PLAYOFF GAMES WILL HAVE REGULAR 'EXTRA INNINGS' AND CONTINUE TO BE PLAYED PER THE NORMAL RULES OF BASEBALL UNTIL A CLEAR WINNER IS DECLARED.
 All regular pitching limitation rules etc remain in place.